 To distinguish between these defects, it is sufficient to observe where the spots appear on the coffee.
 Scorching typically manifests as burnt areas on the flat surface of the coffee beans, while tipping presents as speckled spots.
 What exactly causes these deformities?
-The causes can be listed in the following order: high charge temperature, slow drum speed, and starting with a high flame level at the beginning of roasting.
+The causes can be listed in the following order: high charge temperature, slow drum speed, and starting with a high flame level at the beginning of the coffee roasting process.
 To address these issues, the charge temperature can be lowered, the drum speed increased, or the flame power kept low during the initial stages of roasting.
 Additionally, if the coffee beans are roasted for an extended period, cooling the drum can also be beneficial.